-The global non-protein nitrogen market is expected to be valued at USD 1.60 billion in 2024 and reach USD 2.01 billion by 2029, growing at a CAGR of 4.7% from 2024 to 2029.
+The global non-protein nitrogen market was valued at USD 1.53 billion in 2023 and is anticipated to reach USD 1.60 billion in 2024 from USD 2.31 billion by 2032, growing at a CAGR of 4.7% from 2024 to 2032.

 The global non-protein nitrogen (NPN) market is thriving because of the rising demand for livestock products.
 As the demand for meat, milk, and other livestock-derived products rises, the necessity for efficient and cost-effective animal nutrition becomes an important need.
 Non-protein nitrogen sources, which include urea and ammonia, have emerged as indispensable supplements to traditional protein feeds such as soybean meal and fishmeal.
 These NPN sources offer an economical means to bolster animal nutrition, enhance livestock growth, and optimize feed efficiency.
 With the market's trajectory closely aligned with the expanding livestock industry, NPN's role in meeting the nutritional demands of animals is more crucial.
 Moreover, its sustainable attributes contribute to environmentally responsible livestock production practices.
 As the global appetite for livestock products shows no signs of abating, the Non-Protein Nitrogen market is poised for sustained growth, underpinned by its cost-effectiveness and critical role in supporting livestock growth and productivity.